 Our business could be materially and adversely affected by natural disasters, health epidemics or other public safety concerns affecting the PRC and Hong Kong.
 Natural disasters may give rise to server interruptions, breakdowns, system failures, technology platform failures or internet failures, which could cause the loss or corruption of data or malfunctions of software or hardware as well as adversely affect our ability to operate our platform and provide services and solutions.
 Our business could also be adversely affected if our employees are affected by health epidemics.
 In addition, our results of operations could be adversely affected to the extent that any health epidemic harms the Chinese economy in general.
 Our headquarters are located in Shenzhen and Hong Kong, where most of our management and employees currently reside.
-Most of our system hardware and back-up systems are hosted in facilities located in Shenzhen and Hong Kong, our operation may experience material disruptions, which may materially and adversely affect our business, financial condition and results of operations.
+Most of our system hardware and back-up systems are hosted in facilities located in Shenzhen and Hong Kong.
+Consequently, if any natural disasters, health epidemics or other public safety concerns were to affect Shenzhen and/or Hong Kong, our operation may experience material disruptions, which may materially and adversely affect our business, financial condition and results of operations.